 Smooth pursuit accuracy was quantified by calculating pursuit latency, gain, position error, and saccade rate.
 Pursuit latency was defined as the time difference between stimulus onset and pursuit onset.
 If no pursuit was initiated and participants fixated until initiating a saccade, pursuit onset was defined as the offset of that first saccade.
 The rate of catch-up saccades was defined as the average number of saccades per second across the entire trial.
-Pursuit gain, eye position error and catch-up saccade rate were analysed during steady-state pursuit, omitting the response within 140 ms of either side of the target deflection points.
+Pursuit gain, eye position error, and catchup saccade rate were analyzed during steady-state pursuit, omitting the response within 140 ms of either side of the target deflection points.
 Gain was defined as the mean relative difference between eye and target velocity; eye position error was defined as the 2D distance between eye and target position.
 Pursuit gain and eye position error were calculated during smooth tracking (excluding saccades and blinks).

-For the track-intercept task we calculated pursuit latency, initial eye velocity, horizontal position error and saccade rate while the target was visible (300 or 500 ms), and the latency of the first catch-up saccade.
+For the track-intercept task, we calculated pursuit latency, initial eye velocity, horizontal position error, and saccade rate while the target was visible (300 or 500 ms), and the latency of the first catch-up saccade.
 For the finger, we analyzed finger latency, peak velocity, interception timing error, and positional interception error.
 Finger latency was defined as the difference between target onset and finger movement onset.
 Interception timing error was calculated by dividing the distance between the target and the point of interception by the average target velocity.
 Positional interception error was calculated as the 2D error between target position and hand position at time of interception.
-To calculate hand movement speed adjustment within an experimental session we used the first session for patients that were tested on and off medication.
+To calculate hand movement speed adjustment within an experimental session, we used the first session for patients that were tested on and off medication.

-All trials were manually inspected and trials, in which participants blinked during target presentation were excluded from analysing the given task.
-Based on inspection, we excluded four healthy control participants from the manual interception task that had more than 25% trials of eye movement signal loss (Fig. 2).
-Following the same cut-off (more than 25% of invalid trials), we also excluded data from one patient on ON-medication day and data from two patients on OFF-medication day for this task, resulting in nine complete ON/OFF data sets, five tested only ON medication, and two tested only OFF medication (Fig. 2).
+All trials were manually inspected and trials, in which participants blinked during target presentation were excluded from analyzing the given task.
+Based on inspection, we excluded four healthy control participants from the manual interception task that had >25% trials of eye movement signal loss (Fig. 2).
+Following the same cutoff (>25% of invalid trials), we also excluded data from 1 patient on ON-medication day and data from 2 patients on OFF-medication day for this task, resulting in nine complete ON/OFF datasets, five tested only ON medication, and two tested only OFF medication (Fig. 2).
 Usable data from the respective other testing days were included in the analysis and pooled across testing days.
 For the remaining participants, we excluded 132 trials (1%) in the pro-saccade task, 159 trials (1%) in the anti-saccade task, and 575 (12%) in the manual interception task.

-Statistical analyses

-Differences between PD patients and controls were evaluated using Welch's two-sample unpaired t-tests.
-We used Welch's t-tests to adjust for the variance S of each group of size N. Degrees of freedom using Welch t-tests are estimated as follow
+Statistical analyses.
+Differences between PD patients and controls were evaluated using Welch's two-sample unpaired t tests.
+We used Welch's t tests to adjust for the variance S of each group of size N. Degrees of freedom using Welch t tests are estimated as follows:

-$$df = \frac{\left(\frac{S{patients}^2}{N{patients}} + \frac{S{controls}^2}{N{controls}}\right)^2}{\left(\frac{S{patients}^{24}}{N{patients}^2} \left(N{patients} - 1\right) + \frac{S{controls}^4}{N{controls}^2(N{controls} - 1)}\right)} \#(1)$$
+$$df = \frac{\left(\frac{S^{2}{patients}}{N{patients}} + \frac{S^{2}{controls}}{N{controls}}\right)^{2}}{\left(\frac{S^{4}{patients}}{N^{2}{patients}(N{patients} - 1)}\right) + \frac{S^{4}{controls}}{N^{2}{controls}(N{controls} - 1)}}$$ (1)

-Pooled group differences for saccade latency dependent intervals were compared using a Mann-Whitney test.
-We assessed the probability of group values being not equal (p value) and the z-Score (z value).
+Pooled group differences for saccade latency-dependent intervals were compared using a Mann-Whitney test.
+We assessed the probability of group values being not equal (p value) and the z score (z value).
 A z value close to 0 indicates that group medians are equal.
-To compare oculomotor performance across tasks we calculated a linear regression and correlation coefficient.
-All statistical analyses were performed using R (version 4.01, R Core Team, 2017).
+To compare oculomotor performance across tasks, we calculated a linear regression and correlation coefficient.
+All statistical analyses were performed using R (version 4.01) (R Core Team, 2017).